-This is an extract from my coming book, Depression: A user’s guide.
+This is an extract from my coming book, From Depression to Contentment: A self-therapy guide.

 Depression is a rapidly increasing epidemic.
 Understanding the reasons will allow you the choice of refusing to buy into the craziness, and I hope, turn you into a campaigner for a sane global culture.

 The first thing is to learn about the work of John B. Calhoun.
 He spent a lifetime understanding the effects of population pressure on rodents.
 His early work was to construct naturalistic rat or mouse colonies, supply them with unlimited food and water, and watch them breed so their habitat became increasingly crowded.
 The colonies died out, although always supplied with plenty of food.
 There was a sequence of symptoms.

 First came increases in what we consider stress-related diseases: cancer, asthma, eczema, digestive ulcers, high blood pressure with its complications of stroke and heart attacks.
 Not every rat suffered, but many did, their numbers rising with population pressure.

 The next development was that some females were neglectful in raising their young.
 Rat behavior is largely learned, and many in the next generation didn’t know how to be normal rats.
 This is like “personality disorders” in humans.

 Finally came two patterns: aggression and apathy.
 Some adult rats became very territorial.
 Both females and males killed babies.
 Some males attacked anyone entering their space, even their mates.
 Groups of males fought wars to the death.
 This got so bad in some colonies that infant mortality became 96%.

 A great many rats, particularly males, reacted by withdrawal.
 They sank into what in humans could only be described as major depression.